liuyucce/m2containers/README.txt

 Magento 2 multi-websites can be enabled in /nginx/conf_m2/magento2.conf.

 Website domains should also be configured in /nginx/sites/app.conf.

+Reverse proxy can have domains configured in /reverse-proxy/sites/app.conf

+SSL have DNS configured in ssl/openssl.cnf

 Cron job path is configured in /workspace/crontab/laradock.

-Variables should always be only configured in .env file, this is to be implemented in the "To Do:" list.

-Tideways profiler feature is still under progress.